1.1 Meet with owner to fully understand the basic needs for the site.

 125 (2000) or more

-- Require a current passing ASTM C 1262 or equivalent governing standard or public authority, test report from material supplier in northern or cold weather climates.
-See Figure 1-2 for Freeze Thaw Durability Criteria and Regional Map to define the appropriate zone and requirements for the project.
+- Require a current passing ASTM C 1262 or equivalent governing standard or public authority, test report from the material supplier in northern or cold weather climates.
+See Figure 1-2 for Freeze-Thaw Durability Criteria and Regional Map to define the appropriate zone and requirements for the project.

 - Avoid using SRW products for steps or walkways where de-icing salts will be used.
 Use SRW as the base material with a concrete or stone slab step cover.

-- Where de-icing chemicals land on a SRW retaining wall, consider a more durable capping unit.
+- Where de-icing chemicals land on a segmental retaining wall, consider a more durable capping unit.
 Durability concerns occur where there are saturated conditions in repeated freezing and thawing conditions.

 - In areas where SRW’s are exposed to repeated exposure from snow removal equipment, consider sealants or water repelling chemicals periodically applied to the walls (silane, siloxane compounds).

-- Units selected for a project should be tested for compressive strength, density, and absorption.
+- Units selected for a project should be tested for compressive strength, density, and absorption no less than annually.
 The tested compressive strength and density should equal or exceed the values reported at the project initiation and the absorption should be less than or equal to the absorption previously reported.
 If these conditions are met, the durability of the units delivered to the project would be expected to be equivalent to or better than the units previously evaluated for durability through ASTM C1262 testing.
-If the compressive strength is more than 5% less than that previously reported, the density is more than 2% less than that previously reported, or the absorption is more than 5% greater (relative) than that previously reported, than additional units should be sampled and tested for freeze/thaw durability (either in water or saline, as appropriate) and verified in compliance with the project specifications.
+If the compressive strength is more than 5% less, the density is more than 2% less, or the absorption is more than 5% greater (relative) than that was previously reported, than additional units should be sampled and tested for freeze/thaw durability (either in water or saline, as appropriate) and verified in compliance with the project specifications.